 With this feature you’ll receive notifications if there’s a traffic jam or an issue on the road ahead.
 It’ll tell you how much of a delay to expect if you stay on your course.
 This is useful as it provides you with an opportunity to re-route your trip to avoid the delay.
 The best thing about this feature is that it’ll cost you nothing once you have the device AND thankfully there’s no adverts bundled with it!

-Like the other devices in this range your able to avail of the Driver Alerts.
-If you download the Smartphone Link App onto your phone you can connect it to the Garmin.
+Like the other devices in this range, you’re able to avail of the Driver Alerts.
+If you download the Smartphone Link app onto your phone you can connect it to the Garmin.
 You’ll receive various notifications such as an incoming call or a text message will appear to the right of the screen.
 You won’t be able to reply using your voice to the text message but at least you’ll be able to read them.

 Interestingly you can also receive updated weather condition reports via the Smart App.
 Useful to see if your going to be headed to the beach for a swim!

 There are lots of features packed into this device.
 Many of them are really useful and could be very beneficial in making your journeys safer.
-It could be argued that there’s just too many features for some people and your never going to use them all.
-After all the primary function of a sat nav is to get you from A to B. Thankfully, Garmin have provided a certain amount of customisation and you can turn on and turn off the features that you require.
+It could be argued that there are just too many features for some people and you’re never going to use them all.
+After all the primary function of a sat nav is to get you from A to B. Thankfully, Garmin has provided a certain amount of customization and you can turn on and turn off the features that you require.